syncfusion-content/windowsforms-docs/WindowsForms/MonthCalendarAdv/Event-Handling.md

-> See Also
+{% seealso %}
-> How to customize the appearance of the diagonal columns?
+How to customize the appearance of the diagonal columns?
+{% endseealso %}

 ## DateHover Event